Procrasteenator/AboutMe/readme.txt

-Made a about me application which let users enter their nickname.
+Made an About Me application .
+Used ScrollView to show information.
 Applied View and Data Binding instead of findviewbyId for performance efficiency